SuJingyu111/CS611_Legend_Of_Valor/src copy/readme.txt

 - Class for general items, inherited by Armory, Spell, Potion, Weaponry

 ItemFactory
-- Factory class that creates all kinds of items
+- RandomFactory class that creates all kinds of items

 LightningSpells
 - Class for lightning spells, inherits Spell